craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 # NEXT SESSION

-Gudeliva is sick, they need to rest in Ootool.
+[[Gudeliva]] is sick, they need to rest in [[Ootool]].
 Krenzo pops off the plan before they all enter the city (if it goes off without a hitch, he can use the urban center as getaway).
-Run Kayus after
+Run [[Prenotes Mar 27 22#Kayus]] after [[Ootool]].

+I want a few scenes with Krezo, Wyruq, and Blug Fpurgz before the crew reaches [[Ootool]].

+[[Ootool]] should feel alien, desolate yet alive, isolated yet bursting.
+Interaction with traditional NPCs should be kept to those who have entered with the party - all in-city folk are to be fungal, non-humanoid, or otherwise outcast, except for the Whitimore Drow posted on watch equipped with a suicide tooth if caught.